sohansputhran/ai-resume-copilot/README.md

 ---    -->

-## 🔍 What it Does
+## 🔍 What It Does

-Upload your **resume** and a **job description**, and the AI Copilot will:
+Upload your **resume (PDF)** and a **job description (PDF)**.
+The app will automatically:
-- ✅ Identify key matching skills and gaps
+- ✅ Extract key skills from both documents
-- 💬 Answer questions like: “How well does my resume match this job?”
+- 🧠 Identify missing skills in the resume compared to the job description
+- 💬 Perform end-to-end analysis using structured LLM prompts:
+  - Initial job requirement extraction
+  - Resume skill summary
+  - Gap analysis and optimization
+  - Suggestions to rewrite Professional Summary, Experience, and Skills
-- 🛠 Suggest improvements and bullet points
+  - Final clarity and impact review
-- 🧠 Use a RAG pipeline for accurate, context-aware insights
+- 🛠 Generate personalized improvement tips in natural language

 ---